-We also examine the social costs of solar including startup costs of fossil fuel generators in Appendix Table C.5.
+Finally, Appendix Table C.5 examines the social costs of solar including startup costs of fossil fuel generators.
 We find that adding large-scale solar does add to the total costs of startups.
 For instance, with 20% solar penetration, the total costs per startup accounts for an increase in \$5.3 per MWh of solar generated, raising the social cost of solar from \$138.4 per MWh to \$143.7 per MWh.
 Note that this likely overstates the extra startup costs generated by large-scale solar as, in our model, the system operator does not account for these costs in making her decisions.